 Congratulations on your pregnancy, and I’m sorry it has started out scary (and sick).

 There are associations in the data between temperature increases in early pregnancy and a small number of birth defects, including neural tube defects and cleft palate.
 The most comprehensive data on this comes from a 2018 paper that surveyed 17,000 women whose children had birth defects, and 10,000 whose children did not.
-The researchers asked the women about fever (among other things) and looked at whether fever was more commonly reported among the women whose children had birth defects.
+The researchers asked the women about fever (among other things) and looked at whether it was more commonly reported among the women whose children had birth defects.

-However: there are a few things to emphasize here.
-First, the increases are very small in absolute numbers, because these birth defects are rare.
+However, there are a few things to emphasize here.
+First, the increases are very small in absolute numbers because these birth defects are rare.
 So when we see a “50% increase,” that sounds large, but it’s not very many cases.
 Moreover, a huge share of women — 6% to 8% — have fevers in early pregnancy.
 The vast, vast majority of them do not have babies with birth defects.
 It’s easy to see a “significant effect” and think that it is important.
 This is a case that may be significant but small.

 Second, the effects in these papers generally seem to scale with severity.
 A few hours of a mild to moderate fever is on the very low end, so even the small increased risk is likely a huge overestimate.